 History, Governance, and Advisement

-As such, Community Services is overseen by two separate statutory bodies.
-The County Board of Supervisors is the final governing authority, responsible for all policies and budgets, while the Community Action Advisory Board (CAAB) advises programming and services.
-CAAB has up of twelve to fifteen members comprised of one-third elected officials (or their representatives), one-third or more low income residents, and one-third or less private sector.
-CAAB members are selected by the other members, with the exception of the elected official seats, appointed by a County Supervisor.
+As such, Community Services is overseen by two separate statutory governing bodies.
+The five-member Coconino County Board of Supervisors is our final authority, governing all policies and budgets, while the Community Action Advisory Board (CAAB) advises programming and services.
+The CAAB has twelve to fifteen members, locally comprised of one-third elected officials (or their representatives), one-third or more lower-income residents potentially eligible to be consumers of our services, and one-third or less private sector representatives.
+CAAB members are selected by the other members, with the exception of the elected official seats appointed by a County Supervisor.

 Funding for Community Services' Community Action comes from federal, state, and local government, foundation grants and business and individual donations.
 Coconino County Community Services is a public non-profit and your tax-deductible financial contributions are an investment in community and a better future for generations to come.
 Your contributions fight homelessness - helping families and individuals from sleeping on the street; fight hunger - providing seniors with hot, nutritious meals and homecare assistance; fight oppression - providing oversight of personal funds for court-recognized disabled individuals who have no one else to care for them; and promote self-sustainability – leveraging and matching recipient and federal dollars for Individual Development Accounts assisting post-secondary education and micro-business start-up and/or expansion.